kenjdavidson/base16-scss/README.md

 # Base16 Scss

-SCSS implementation of Base16 architecture [https://github.com/chriskempson/base16](https://github.com/chriskempson/base16) planned for use with Jekyll [https://jekyllrb.com/docs/liquid/tags/](https://jekyllrb.com/docs/liquid/tags/) highlight; although it could be used with any web project with styles built off SCSS.
+SCSS implementation of Base16 architecture [https://github.com/chriskempson/base16](https://github.com/chriskempson/base16).
+Originally planned for use with Jekyll/Rouge highlight blocks, it's been expanded to provide:
+- Generic css/theming based on the Base16 architecture
+- Available support for Jekyll/Rouge
+- Available support for PrismJS

 ## Installation